 - Respond to CBH complaints within the indicated deadline.

 - Ensure effective management of funds for participants to whom the agency services as a representative payee.

 - Provide data for written reports requested by city, state, or federal funding sources.

 - Establish operational procedures and monitor client visits and team assignments.

-- Collaborate with Pathways to Housing departmental staff to assure optimal apartment placement and maintenance of safe and comfortable living environment for clients.
+- Participate in meetings with Housing department to ensure optimal apartment placement and maintenance of safe and comfortable living environment for the team participants.

-- Provide direct services to clients approximately 50% of the time.
+- Provide direct services to clients as required.

 - Perform other duties as assigned.

 - Master’s in Social Work preferred or Master’s in another clinical mental health discipline, such as: psychology, counseling, clinical social work, psychiatric nursing, or marriage and family therapy accepted.
 LCSW or actively working towards LCSW preferred.

 - Five years mental/behavioral health direct care experience, including three years supervisory experience preferred.